c-i-a-n-i/FSND/projects/capstone/heroku_sample/README.md

 # Udacity Full stack Nanodegree Capstone Project

 This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app) and hosted on Heroku with a Flask and Postgres backend.
 The front end is styled with Tailwind and the backend authentication is handled by an external Auth0 service.
+It is hosted live [here](https://movies-frontend-ui.herokuapp.com/).
+The live backend api is hosted live [here](https://movies-backend-api.herokuapp.com/)

+I hosted the front end and backend separately as there was no way to host a Flask backend and server side rendered front end in Next on the same app.
+However, the backend and front end folders of this project contain the source code for both builds.

 ## App Description

 This app is a Hulu clone with a twist: it is used by movie makers to plan movies in advance.
 It is used to view, edit, create and delete actors and movies.
 ![](./frontend/public/home-page.png)

  An authenticated user can be either a casting agent, casting director or executive producer, each with increasing levels of permissions.
-An unauthenticated user can still view all movies and actors but to see more details by clicking on it you have to sign in
+An unauthenticated user can still view all movies and actors but to see more details by clicking on it you have to sign in.

+ ### App credentials
+ To test the different levels of RBAC for this app, I have created 3 different log in credentials corresponding to the 3 different roles for ease of testing:

+ *Casting agent*: email: likasi8727@mxclip.com password: CastingAgent_1

+ *Casting director:* email: likasi8737@mxclip.com password: CastingDirector_1

+ *Executive producer:* email: likasi8747@mxclip.com password: ExecutiveProducer_1

 # Account